-Figure 1 shows the proposal in a visual layout, and identifies the environmentally sensitive features of the site.
+Figure 1 shows the proposal in an indicative visual layout, and identifies the environmentally sensitive features of the site as well as primary navigation use.
+Examples of Previous Techniques used in the Broads are shown in Appendix ii and estimated costs are set out in Appendix v.